Sprint, T-Mobile win U.S. antitrust approval for $26 billion merger | MarketScreener

-WASHINGTON (Reuters) - T-Mobile US Inc won U.S. antitrust approval for its $26 billion (£21 billion) takeover of rival Sprint Corp, the Justice Department said on Friday, clearing a major hurdle to a deal that would merge the nation's third and fourth largest wireless carriers.
+WASHINGTON (Reuters) - T-Mobile US Inc won U.S. antitrust approval for its $26 billion (£21 billion) takeover of rival Sprint Corp, the Justice Department said Friday, clearing a major hurdle to a deal that merges the nation's third and fourth largest wireless carriers.

-The companies have agreed to divest Sprint's prepaid businesses including Boost Mobile to satellite television firm Dish Network Corp to move ahead with the merger.
-Dish will be the fourth largest U.S. wireless carrier if the deal goes through.
+The companies have agreed to divest Sprint's prepaid businesses, including Boost Mobile, to satellite television firm Dish Network Corp to create a fourth U.S. wireless carrier.

+The Justice Department indicated the deal would improve competition and the rollout of faster 5G networks by combining weaker players and creating a strong, new No. 4, in Dish, that has unused spectrum, which can be activated.
+Critics, including some state attorneys general, say competition won't increase and prices for mobile phone plans will rise.

-T-Mobile Chief Executive Officer John Legere, who will be the CEO of the combined company, said the proposed transaction would deliver a 5G network with lower prices, better quality and thousands of jobs, while unlocking $43 billion in synergies.
+The deal is a clear success for T-Mobile Chief Executive Officer John Legere, who will be the CEO of the combined company and who pushed back at critics arguing a more concentrated market would lead to higher prices.

 Assistant Attorney General Makan Delrahim, head of the Justice Department's antitrust division, said the deal would hasten the development of 5G, the next generation of wireless.

-But the deal still faces a significant challenge.
-A group of U.S. state attorneys general filed a lawsuit in federal court in New York to block the merger on antitrust grounds, arguing that the proposed deal would cost consumers more than $4.5 billion annually.
+But the deal still faces a significant challenge: A group of U.S. state attorneys general, including from New York and California, have sued to block the merger on antitrust grounds, arguing the proposed deal would cost consumers more than $4.5 billion annually.

 New York State Attorney General Letitia James indicated the lawsuit would continue, at least in part because of what critics see as Dish's failure to live up to pledges it had made.